Efficient Continual Pre-training for Building Domain Specific Large Language Models: Related Work

 \section{Related Work}

 \paragraph{Domain specific large language models.} While the majority of released LLMs are general-purpose models, domain-specific LLMs have emerged as valuable counterparts.
-Google's MedPaLM and MedPaLM-2, trained on a medical domain corpus, achieved state-of-the-art results on medical benchmarks \citep{medpalm, medpalm2}.
-Bloomberg developed the first financial LLM from scratch by training on a financial corpus~\citep{bloombergGPT} while Galactica was developed for scientific domains~\citep{galactica}.
-Continual pre-training presents an alternative approach to building domain-specific LLMs from scratch.
-Wu et al \cite{medllama} build medical LLMs through continual pre-training LLaMA~\citep{llama} on medical papers.
-However, they do not evaluate the model's quantitative performance in a non-fine tuning setting.
-In this work, we measure the model's performance in an in-context learning setting, showing the clear benefits of continual pre-training.
+MedPaLM, trained on a medical corpus, achieved state-of-the-art results on medical benchmarks \citep{medpalm, medpalm2} while Bloomberg developed a financial LLM from scratch on a financial corpus~\citep{bloombergGPT}.
+Continual pre-training presents an alternative approach to building domain-specific LLMs from scratch. \citet{medllama} build medical LLMs through vanilla continual pre-training LLaMA~\citep{llama} on medical papers. \paragraph{Continual pre-training of Language Models.} Continual pre-training of LMs on unlabeled data for a given task has been demonstrated to be beneficial for task performance \citep{unsupervised_domain_clusters, gururangan-etal-2020-dont}. \citet{unsupervised_domain_clusters} document that continual pre-training on a similar domain contributes to task performance.
+Notably, the work closest to ours is \citet{xie2023data}, that selects the data based on an importance sampling scheme with weighting using relevance to the target task data distribution.
+While these works exclusively use task data, we also propose a task agnostic method, ETA-DACP, as task similarity is not always feasible.
+Other methods like DAS~\citep{ke2023continual}, do not perform a pre-selection of data as they perform the importance sampling on the fly, making it 3x more expensive than vanilla pre-training.
+Further, DAS uses contrastive learning between two copies of the model elevating memory requirements.